kwinata/gzip.go/README.md

 }
 ```

-So we grow from up-to 19 symbols (maximally 57 bits) huffman tree, which we will use to build the 285 codes literals huffman tree.
+So we will have this up-to 19 symbols (maximally 57 bits) huffman tree, which we will use to build the 285 codes literals huffman tree.

 ## Technique 2: LZ77

-LZ77 is a data compression algorithm published by Lempel and Ziv in 1977 (not to be confused with LZ78, which is similar but slightly different).
+LZ77 is a data compression algorithm published by Lempel and Ziv in 1977 (not to be confused with LZ78 (see footnote), which is similar but slightly different).
 In principle, LZ77 maintains a sliding window where we can reference some earlier data in the sliding window.

 One implementation could be to have triplets of data: `(back pointer, copy-length, next_byte)` as such: